 Meghan Rowswell creates organic fiber sculptures and installations inspired by plants using found fabrics and materials.
-She displays a wide range of fiber related processes to create texture and structures that transform space and emulate Japanese flower arrangements.
-Meghan has exhibited in galleries and art spaces across the United States and is a Rocket Grant finalist.
+She displays a wide range of textile related processes to create texture and structures that transform space inspired by Japanese flower arrangements.
+She has exhibited in galleries and art spaces across the United States.
+Meghan received a BA in art history from Hastings College in 2009.
 She has also lived and exhibited in Japan.
-While there, Meghan studied to become a fifth level instructor of the Ohara school of ikebana.
-She is committed to bringing the tradition of Japanese flower arranging to American students through teaching workshops at the Kemper Contemporary Museum of Art and Powell Gardens.
+In 2014 she became a fifth level instructor of the Ohara school of ikebana.
+She is passionate about bringing the tradition of Japanese flower arranging to American students through teaching workshops at the Kemper Contemporary Museum of Art and Powell Gardens.
 Formerly a resident of Art Farm Nebraska and an Artist Inc Kansas City fellow.
-Meghan received a BA in art history from Hastings College of Hastings, Nebraska in 2009.
+She is a member of the four-artist group, The Polyartery Collective, that are recipients of the Inspiration Grant from ArtsKC and the Interpretive Grant from Freedom’s Frontier National Heritage Area, as well as semi-finalists for the Rocket Grant in 2017 for their immersive art experience, “Weaving the River”.